dcm4che/dcm4chee-arc-cs/docs/networking/config/networkConnection.rst

     .. _dicomHostname:

     dicomHostname_"
     "Port",integer,"TCP/UDP port that a service is listening on.
-May be missing if this network connection is only used for outbound connections","
+0 = this network connection is only used for outbound connections","
     .. _dicomPort:

     dicomPort_"
     "TLS CipherSuites(s)",string,"The TLS CipherSuites that are supported on this particular connection.
-If not present TLS is disabled","
+If not present TLS is disabled Enumerated values: SSL_RSA_WITH_NULL_SHA, TLS_RSA_WITH_AES_128_CBC_SHA or SSL_RSA_WITH_3DES_EDE_CBC_SHA","
     .. _dicomTLSCipherSuite:

     dicomTLSCipherSuite_"